Adultification

-Adultification bias is a form of racial prejudice where children of minority groups, typically Black children, are treated by adults as being more mature than they actually are.
-Actions committed by these children that would be deemed normal for child development are more likely to be treated as opportunities for discipline and children are more likely to be seen as having malicious intentions.
-A clear example of this bias in action is when a Black child is assumed to be older than their actual age.
-These perceptions could in turn perpetuate the maturity of Black children and the assumptions of adults.
+Adultification is a term used in psychology and sociology to describe the manner in which some children are treated by adults as being more mature than they actually are—such as when they are expected to take on age-inappropriate adult roles and responsibilities as children, and when they are taken to be as culpable as adults for any crime or wrongdoing.

+In the United States, it is often used to refer to a form of racial bias, whereby black American children are assumed to be more culpable, and punished more harshly than white children, for the same offences.

-Since it is a relatively new concept, adultification bias has not been well studied.
-Still, many studies have found that Black children are more susceptible to discipline from authority figures, such as police officers and educators.
-Scholars from the Georgetown Law Center on Poverty and Law have argued that adultification bias can trace its roots to slavery and Stereotypes of African Americans.
+Many studies have found that Black children are more likely to receive discipline from authority figures, such as police officers and teachers.
+Black children are also overlooked or their intentions are misrepresented in healthcare settings, contributing to "medical mistrust" in the Black community.
+Scholars from the Georgetown Law Center on Poverty and Law have argued that adultification bias can trace its roots to slavery and stereotypes of African Americans.
 Adultification bias can affect the language used when describing children or adolescences of minority groups in the media.
 This bias may perpetuate the school-to-prison pipeline.

 Educators and authority figures can address adultification bias by improving their cultural competence and communication.

 History

-Adultification is originally a psychology term describing children who act more mature than their peers as a result of being handed adult responsibilities from a young age.
-A 2017 study on Black girls by Georgetown Center on Gender Justice & Opportunity includes one of the first studies of "adultification bias," showing that adults perceive Black girls as more adult-like than their white peers.
-That study followed a 2014 study by Philip Goff on Black boys, showing that Black boys are viewed as older and more culpable for crimes than white boys of the same age.
+Adultification was originally a psychology term describing children who act more mature than their peers as a result of being handed adult responsibilities from a young age.
+This adultification is often forced by circumstances outside of the Black youth's control.
+Maturity usually comes with increased autonomy, Black children are frequently denied this right while still facing the expectations of others.

+Slavery in the United States

-Black children have had prior experience being treated like adults during slavery.
+Many Black children were treated like adults during slavery.
 Treatment of enslaved children varied throughout the United States.
 Some plantations would not assign jobs to children until they became adolescents.
 Others put Black children to work as early as 2 to 3-years-old.
 Slave owners would then decide when enslaved children made the transition from doing light chores to working hard-labor jobs assigned to adults.
 Typically, this transition occurred by the time they were eight to nine.

-Other historical factors have contributed to the adultification of Black youth, such as the invention of adolescence as a construct.
-Adolescence as a construct was invented because during these years, a person has more independence while the brain is still developing impulse control and emotional regulation.
-Adolescence is a period of time that was invented by the White middle class to allow children the flexibility to test boundaries and develop identities.
-The aging of Black youth prevents them from having the same privileges as White youth.
+Adultification also occurred due to hyper-sexualization of Black children by slave owners.